Enkrona/CSSUBMIT-Enhanced/readme.markdown

 * Clang-LLVM
   * [Official Site](http://llvm.org/releases/)
   * [Official Documentation](http://llvm.org/docs/)
-  * Linux Distribution package manager: yum, apt, etc.
+  * Linux: Use the built in package manager/developer tools to obtain preconfigured binaries.

 * Valgrind
   * [Official Site](http://valgrind.org/downloads/current.html)
   * [Official Documentation](http://valgrind.org/docs/manual/manual.html)
-  * Linux Distribution package manager: yum, apt, etc.
+  * Linux: Use the built in package manager/developer tools to obtain preconfigured binaries.

 * CPPUNIT
   * [Official Site](http://sourceforge.net/projects/cppunit/)
   * [Official Documentation](http://sourceforge.net/apps/mediawiki/cppunit/index.php)
-  * Linux Distribution package manager: yum, apt, etc.
+  * Linux: Use the built in package manager/developer tools to obtain preconfigured binaries.

 ###Installation###
 For multiple users, it is recommended that the script is placed in /usr/local/bin and have the .sh extension removed.
 Once it is in place, give the script the proper file permissions(`chmod 755 cssubmit`) and it is ready for use.